DL02926/CTFd-Deployment-With-uWSGI-NGINX/README.md

 CTFd is an open-source Capture The Flag scoring application that utilizes Python Flask.
 The purpose of this guide is to show how I implemented CTFd, so that my steps may be replicated.

+I didn't know much about any of the frameworks used, so I figured I'd create this guide for people in my position!

 ##### Frameworks Used
   - CTFd v2.1.2 (https://github.com/CTFd/CTFd/)